rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 The policy holds LLM-generated changes to a *higher* bar than human-authored changes, not a lower one:
 LLM PRs are required to have tests, full stop, regardless of how hard that is, as well as various other restrictions;
-LLMs cannot be used for soundness-critical changes unless the author is already a domain expert, and even then it's strongly discouraged.
+LLMs cannot be used to generate soundness-critical changes unless the author is already a domain expert, and even then it's strongly discouraged.

 No one except the author is required to read LLM output unless they choose to:
 LLM output isn't allowed in public docs, PR descriptions, and comments unless it's clearly marked;